 When Andrew & Jayne did their first-look up on the top of the farm there was quite an entourage to cheer them on.
 Photographers, videographers, the bridal party, drivers and a whole team of their farm dogs too!

 This angle shows the crew of onlookers as Jayne made her way down to Andrew:

 In comparison these photographs (I think) better tell the intimate and beautiful story of their first-look.

-It's not that I don't like showing what's going on in the background or that I'm a minimalist!
+It's not that I don't like showing what's going on in the background!
 All of the photos above were delivered to my clients in their final galleries because they all tell part of the wedding day.
 But I do believe part of my job as a wedding photographer is to create images true to my style and curate them in a way that tells the story of my couple's day beautifully and timelessly.